adebayo10k/dev-webserver-docker-migration/README.md

 By following the instructions in this document, you will be using your Docker build automation tooling, like the docker-compose tool, to run a set of containers.
 You'll use the stable, trusted official, public DockerHub images as base images.

-The _Running the pre-baked DockerHub images_ section at the end of this document offers a quick alternative, but less recommended way to get these containers running, by pulling the pre-baked image from the [adebayo10k DockerHub registry domain](https://hub.docker.com/u/adebayo10k).
+The [(Optional) Running the pre-baked DockerHub images](#optional-running-the-pre-baked-dockerhub-images) section at the end of this document offers a quick alternative, but less recommended way to get these containers running, by pulling the pre-baked image from the [adebayo10k DockerHub registry domain](https://hub.docker.com/u/adebayo10k).

 ## Files
 - docker-compose.yaml - the main build automation configuration file.